-The work with the NHIF and with distributors working with state hospitals also requires the adoption of a deferred payment policy.
+Work with the NHSSO and with distributors working with state hospitals also require the adoption of a deferred payment policy.
 In this sense, even though credit risk concentration exists, this risk is controlled by means of selection, ongoing monitoring of the liquidity and financial stability of sales partners, as well as direct communication therewith and seeking quick measures upon indications for problems.